be9904/be9904.github.io/_posts/2025-10-02-learning-algorithm.md

 ## Activation Function

-Recall the cell body of a perceptron contains a linear weighted sum and an **activation function**.
-Since we are back propagating, we need to be able to get a gradient value from every part of the network.
+Recall that the cell body of a perceptron computes a linear weighted sum followed by an **activation function**.
+According to the chain rule, we need to be able to get a gradient value from every part of the network.
 Using a hard limit like before would be pointless because it is not differentiable and all gradient values are 0 except for at the threshold.
-So we replace this with another activation called the **sigmoid** activation function.
+So we replace this with another activation function called the **sigmoid** function.

 <p align="center">
   <img src="/assets/img/2025-10-02-learning-algorithm/sigmoid.png" width="80%" height="80%">